 If your host’s IP address gets blacklisted, any email that you or your company sends will get bounced back by the recipient’s email provider if they’re using the same blacklist.

 For an individual, this can be highly irritating.
 For a company’s marketing department that relies on email marketing to reach a huge volume of customers – this can be much worse.
-By having your IP address blacklisted can reduce your fancy new online marketing campaign to tatters.
+Having your IP address blacklisted can reduce your fancy new online marketing campaign to tatters.